Genome Biology Notes for Genetic Epidemiologists

 SNPs reported in the GWAS catalog have on average 5% chance of being the causal SNP (Farh, 2014).

 GWAS hits are typically distant (median 14kb) from causal SNPs, and many are not in tight LD (Farh, 2014).
+Nearest genes of GWAS SNPs might frequently be misleading functional candidates as the target genes (Kirsten, 2015).

 Trait-associated SNPs are more likely to be eQTL (Dixon, 2007; Emilsson, 2008; Dimas, 2009; Nica, 2010; Nicolae, 2010; Montgomery, 2011).